Crustaceans fact sheet

 Most crustacean species live in aquatic environments such as crabs and lobsters, however there are some terrestrial species such as slaters and pill bugs.
 Terrestrial means living on the land.

-Crustaceans have three body segments – head, thorax and abdomen.
-In some species such as this slater, the head and part of the thorax are fused together to form a cephalothorax.
+Body features – Most crustaceans have three main body segments – head, thorax and abdomen.
+In some, like slaters, the head and front thorax fuse to form a cephalothorax.

 Most crustaceans are omnivores and across the group can have a broad diet, however most are scavengers eating algae and the scraps of other animals.
 Omnivore means eating plants and animals.